Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions

 \section{Acknowledgments}

 This work is supported by the Ministry of Science and Technology of China (2020SKA0110401, 2020SKA0110402, 2020SKA0110100), the National Key Research and Development Program of China (2018YFA0404504, 2018YFA0404601, 2020YFC2201600), the National Natural Science Foundation of China (12373005, 11890691, 12205388, 12220101003, 12473097), the China Manned Space Project with numbers CMS-CSST-2021 (A02, A03, B01), Guangdong Basic and Applied Basic Research Foundation (2024A1515012309).
-This work was performed using the Tianhe-2 supercomputer and the Kunlun cluster in the School of Physics and Astronomy at Sun Yat-Sen University.
-We also wish to acknowledge the Beijing Super Cloud Center (BSCC) and Beijing Beilong Super Cloud Computing Co., Ltd (http://www.blsc.cn/) for providing HPC resources that have significantly contributed to the research results presented in this paper.
+This study utilized the Tianhe-2 supercomputer, the Kunlun cluster at Sun Yat-Sen University, and HPC resources from the Beijing Super Cloud Center (BSCC) and Beijing Beilong Super Cloud Computing Co., Ltd (http://www.blsc.cn/), all of which greatly contributed to the research.